renatofrota/rexply/README.md

 echo "reXply installed to $(echo $PATH|cut -d: -f1)/rexply"
 ```

-- it works from command line (terminal) - just type in 'rexply' - but it is only **1% as useful as it could be** by running it this way.
-- to feel the power:
+It works from command line (terminal) - just type in 'rexply' - but it is only **1% as useful as it could be** by running it this way.
+To feel the power:

 1. add the custom command `rexply` to your Keyboard shortcuts/keybindings area;
 2. bind a key to the custom command you've created
 3. go to an editor, browser, or any other text area field
 4. press the binded key and be amazed!

 ## More advanced operation